Moduli of parahoric $\mathcal G$--torsors on a compact Riemann surface: Non-abelian functions and bounded groups

 \section{Non-abelian functions and bounded groups}

-As the title suggests, the aim of this section is to tie up some ideas from the classical paper of A. Weil (\cite{weil}) and Bruhat-Tits theory (\cite{bt}).
+\subsection~As the title suggests, the aim of this section is to tie up some ideas from the classical paper of A. Weil (\cite{weil}) and Seshadri (\cite{pibundles}) and Bruhat-Tits theory (\cite{bt}).
 This section is central to this paper.